Cleveland Rocks! Music from The Drew Carey Show

 Cleveland Rocks!
 Music from The Drew Carey Show is a soundtrack for the ABC television series The Drew Carey Show, released on May 19, 1998, by Rhino Records.
-The album has 24 tracks of songs that have appeared in the show and performances by the cast.
-An original composition titled "Bite Me, Doughboy!" was created for the album by the show's music composer W. G. Snuffy Walden.
+The album has 24 songs that appeared on the show, both established rock and roll songs and new material performed by the cast of the Drew Carey Show.
+A new composition titled "Bite Me, Doughboy!" was created for the album by the show's music composer W. G. Snuffy Walden.

 Cleveland Rocks!
 Music from The Drew Carey Show received mostly positive reviews from music critics, who thought the album was perfect for fans of the show.
 The album won Best New Material Record Release at the 12th TV Theme Music Awards.

 Background and production

 The Drew Carey Show premiered in 1995 and soon become known for its elaborate song and dance numbers, which were developed in a bid to increase ratings.
 On April 27, 1998, a reporter for MTV.com announced that an album featuring several of the songs used in the show would be released the following month.
 The album consists of 24 tracks by artists such as Joe Walsh, Little Richard and Iggy Pop, as well as songs sung by Drew Carey.
 Songs incorporated into the episodes "New York and Queens" and "The Dog and Pony Show" are present on the album, while two versions of "Cleveland Rocks" are included, one by the original artist, Ian Hunter, and the other by The Presidents of the United States of America, which was used as the show's theme tune from 1997 to 2004.
 The other two theme tunes "Moon Over Parma" and "Five O'Clock World" are also on the album.

 "Bite Me, Doughboy!" is an original composition for the album by the show's music composer W. G. Snuffy Walden.
 The track uses snippets of music used in the show between scenes.
 As the snippets were only ten seconds long, Walden decided to incorporate them into a new piece with the help of the cast.
 "Bite Me, Doughboy!" was recorded at the Taylor Made Studio in Woodland Hills.
 Cleveland Rocks!
 Music from The Drew Carey Show was released by Rhino Records on May 19, 1998.